He Gets Us

-"He Gets Us" is an American religious advertising campaign that was first launched in 2022 by The Servant Christian Foundation, a non-profit primarily comprising anonymous donors.
+"He Gets Us" is an ongoing American religious advertising campaign formerly operated by the Servant Foundation.
+First launched in 2022, the campaign's stated goal is to "reintroduce people to the Jesus of the Bible".

-The campaign's stated goal is to "reintroduce" the "Jesus of the Bible" to younger demographics and religious skeptics via allusions between its teachings and present-day social movements, with an emphasis on values such as inclusion, compassion, and "radical forgiveness".
+Its campaigns are designed to cater to younger demographics and religious skeptics via allusions to present-day social movements, with an emphasis on values such as inclusion, compassion, and "radical forgiveness".
 At least US$100 million was initially spent on the campaign, which has included billboards, sponsor placements, and television commercials.
 The campaign aired multiple spots during the 2022–23 NFL playoffs, including two during Super Bowl LVII.
+They also aired spots during Super Bowl LVIII and Super Bowl LIX.

-He Gets Us has faced criticism over the extensive spending made by the campaign, its themes of inclusivity being at odds with its donors' support of anti-abortion and anti-LGBT groups, and disputes over claims that the campaign is apolitical.
+"He Gets Us" has faced criticism over the extensive spending by the campaign, its donors' support of anti-abortion and anti-LGBTQ groups, and disputes over claims that the campaign is apolitical.

 Campaign

-The campaign, consisting of billboards, online ads, and television commercials, was rolled out nationally in March 2022.
-The ads feature imagery and content that create parallels between historical events and present-day social movements to stories of Jesus, and contain themes of inclusivity; a spokesperson stated that its aim was to "reintroduce people to the Jesus of the Bible", described as "the Jesus of radical forgiveness, compassion, and love."
+The campaign, consisting of billboards, online ads, and television commercials, was rolled out in March 2022 by the Servant Foundation.
+The ads feature imagery and content that create parallels between historical events and modern social movements to stories of Jesus, and contain themes of inclusivity; a spokesperson stated that its aim was to "reintroduce people to the Jesus of the Bible", described as "the Jesus of radical forgiveness, compassion, and love".

 The campaign primarily targets younger demographics and religious skeptics.
-It contains allusions to social justice movements, with one ad referring to Jesus as being an "influencer" who was "cancelled" after "[standing] up for something he believed in".
+It contains allusions to social justice movements, with one ad referring to Jesus as "an influencer who became insanely popular", before he was "canceled" after he "stood up for something he believed in".
 AJ Willingham of CNN described the campaign as "portraying the pivotal figure of Christianity as an immigrant, a refugee, a radical, an activist for women’s rights and a bulwark against racial injustice and political corruption".

-The campaign promotes itself as being apolitical; Jason Vanderground, a consultant involved with the campaign, described the approach being taken by He Gets Us as one intended to "transcend politics".
-Although the campaign's public-facing website states that it is not affiliated with any particular sect or church, an outreach website intended for churches and other partners states that it is inspired by the Lausanne Covenant, a founding document of American evangelical Christianity.
+The campaign describes itself as being apolitical; Jason Vanderground, a consultant involved with the campaign, described the approach being taken by "He Gets Us" as one intended to "transcend politics".
+Although the campaign's public-facing website states that it is not affiliated with any particular sect or church, an outreach website intended for churches and other partners states that it is inspired by the Lausanne Covenant.

-He Gets Us has purchased advertising during sporting events, including in-venue sponsor placements, as well as television commercials; three separate ads ran during the 2022–23 NFL playoffs, and the campaign purchased two spots during Super Bowl LVII on February 12, 2023.
+"He Gets Us" has purchased advertising during sporting events, including in-venue sponsor placements, as well as television commercials; three separate ads ran during the 2022–23 NFL playoffs, and the campaign purchased two spots during Super Bowl LVII on February 12, 2023.
 The campaign has sponsored driver Ty Gibbs of Joe Gibbs Racing in NASCAR events; during the 2022 NASCAR Xfinity Series season, it sponsored his car in two races.
 When Gibbs moved to the NASCAR Cup Series the following year, He Gets Us agreed to sponsor his car for six races.
+The campaign aired two advertisements during Super Bowl LVIII, which focused on the theme of loving one's neighbor.